kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 >
 > The app loads with a home page, an empty sidebar, and a button in the header that reads "+ New Note".
 Clicking this button navigates to a "Page Not Found" view.

-Next, we will create the view that will load for the `:create-note` route.
+Next, we will create the view for the `:create-note` route.

 ```clojure
 (ns notes.ui.views.note-form